E-commerce

 Benefits for conversion and loyalty

-Relevance: less noise, more confidence.
+Relevance : less noise, more trust.

-Repeat purchase: automated reminders for consumables.
+Repeat purchase : automation of reminders for consumables.

-Differentiation: a “advisor” experience close to premium retail.
+Differentiation : a « advisor » experience close to premium retail.

 Best practices and common mistakes